gs1/WebVoc/README.md

-# WebVoc
-GS1 Web vocabulary development site
+# GS1 Web Vocabulary - development site

 The current official version of the GS1 Web vocabualary is published at https://www.gs1.org/voc